-5. MAJOR OPERATING MILESTONES
+6. MAJOR OPERATING MILESTONES

 The Company is in the mineral exploration stage and as such has no revenues.
-Mineral interests in the form of exploration and acquisition costs totalled \$829,777 as at March 31, 2021 (September 30, 2020 - \$732,196).
+Mineral interests in the form of exploration and acquisition costs totalled \$1,861,403 as at September 30, 2021 (2020 - \$732,196).

-5.1 Caldera Gold Property
+6.1 Caldera Gold Property

 The Caldera gold property is comprised of 264 claims totalling over 3,000 hectares (~7,400 acres) in Nye County, Nevada.
-The Company holds an (i) option to acquire 100% interest in 41 of the claims, and (ii) a 100% interest in 223 of the claims that it has acquired directly through an acquisition agreement or staking.
+The Company holds an (i) option to acquire 100% interest in 41 of the claims, and (ii) a 100% interest in 223 of the claims that it has acquired directly through an acquisition agreement or from staking.

-On November 18, 2016, as amended on February 17, 2017, March 30, 2017 and May 22, 2020, the Company signed an option agreement with Genesis Gold Corporation to acquire a 100% interest to 41 mineral claims which form part of the Caldera gold property.
+On November 18, 2016, as amended on February 17, 2017, March 30, 2017 and May 22, 2020, the Company signed an option agreement with Genesis Gold Corporation to acquire a 100% interest in 41 mineral claims which form part of the Caldera gold property.
 On December 14, 2020, Metalla Royalty & Streaming Ltd. acquired Genesis Gold Corporation with no change to the Company's Caldera gold property option agreement.
 The claims are subject to advance minimum royalty payments and a 2% retained NSR.
-The Company may earn its interest in the property by issuing 166,667 share purchase warrants exercisable at \$0.15 per share over a three-year term (issued, expired unexercised), paying the rentals on the unpatented mining claims to keep the property in good standing (paid), and making scheduled minimum advance royalty payments totalling USD \$400,000 (all payments scheduled to date have been made, a total as of the latest quarter of USD \$225,000).
+The Company may earn its interest in the property by issuing 166,667 share purchase warrants exercisable at \$0.15 per share over a three-year term (issued, expired unexercised), paying the rentals on the unpatented mining claims to keep the property in good standing (paid), and making scheduled minimum advance royalty payments totalling USD \$400,000 (all payments scheduled to date have been made, for a total as of the latest quarter of USD \$400,000).
+Annual USD \$150,000 advance royalty payments are required to retain the Caldera gold property, up to a USD \$3,000,000 total purchase price, subject to adjustments based on the Consumer Price Index.